BojkoJ/nextjs-noteit/README.md

     <h3>User Experience</h3>
     <p>NoteIt provides a seamless and intuitive user experience, allowing you to effortlessly capture, organize, and share your ideas.</p>
     <h4>Create and Manage Notes</h4>
-    <p>Simply click the "New Note" button to start jotting down your thoughts.
+    <p>Simply click the "New Page" button to start jotting down your thoughts.
 Edit, organize, and delete notes with ease.</p>
     <h4>Customize Note Appearance</h4>
     <p>Personalize your notes by setting icons and background images that reflect your style or content.</p>
     <h4>Structure Your Notes</h4>
     <p>Utilize the BlockNote text editor to create structured notes with headings, lists, and code blocks.</p>
     <h4>Share Notes</h4>
-    <p>Collaborate with others by sharing notes with them.
-Manage permissions to grant different levels of access.</p>
+    <p>Collaborate with others by sharing notes with them.</p>
     <h4>Organize with Sub-notes</h4>
     <p>Create sub-notes (child notes) to organize complex information in a hierarchical structure.</p>
     <h4>Search and Find</h4>